PeterChou1/GSOC2024ClangDoc/Readme.md

 I have experience working with figma mockups I could present a few mockups for further feedback.

-## Proposal 2: Improve clang -

-## Proposal 3: Add markdown support in comments
+## Proposal 2: Add markdown support in comments

 In original [RFC](https://discourse.llvm.org/t/rfc-clang-doc-proposal/47035/3) for clang-doc, it was mentioned that markdown style comment would be a useful future extension to my knowledge this is still not supported.

 I suspect this would require a significant amount of effort to write a markdown parser but it could be an interesting project

-## Proposal 4: Improve clang-doc preformance
+## Proposal 3: Improve clang-doc preformance

 When I generated run clang-doc on the full llvm source code with compile_commands.json my computer hangs and freezes I'm not sure what is happening
 (Needs more investigation)

-## Proposal 6: Add Diagram support
+## Proposal 4: Add Diagram support

 Doxygen has diagram visualization it would be interesting to see if clang doc could generate something similiar.
 I suspect this will require a huge amount of work to add this though